High-Performance-Computing/Project/Solution.md

 #### Weights exploration

-Once the initial training was done, we needed to select different thresholds to apply on the weights in order to perform the masking step of IMP.
-In order to do that, we had to explore the different weights of the model and decide based on the weights percentiles.
+<p align="justify"> Once the initial training was done, we needed to select different thresholds to apply on the weights in order to perform the masking step of IMP.
+In order to do that, we had to explore the different weights of the model and decide based on the weights percentiles. </p>

-To do this task we submit the different jobs using a bash file.
+<p align="justify"> To do this task we submit the different jobs using a bash file.
 We have 3538984 weights in our model.
-We studied the norms of the weights to decide on which thresholds to use for our masks.
+We studied the norms of the weights to decide on which thresholds to use for our masks. </p>

 - The minimum weight norm is 0.0
 - The maximum weight norm is 2226.8171